Perception Gaps: The Expensive Truth About High-Trust Teams

 - The $180 Billion Cost: 53-74% of AI implementations fail, with perception gaps being one of the most insidious causes, hidden until catastrophic misalignment is revealed

-- The Paradox: High-trust cultures and constant communication (like busy Slack channels) can mask fundamental misunderstandings about project goals and requirements
+- The Challenge: High-trust cultures and constant communication (like busy Slack channels) can mask fundamental misunderstandings about project goals and requirements

 - The Evidence: In a 29-person team, 77.3% were Optimizers/Implementers focused on execution, while only 2 Generators (6.2%) were present to ask “what else might this be?”